djleedke/ping-pi/README.md

 ```
 *Note: I've chosen port 8001 here but you can host on any port you want as long as it isn't already in use.*

 And voila!
 You should now be hosting over your local network.
-To test try going to ```10.0.0.123:8001``` from another computer's browser and you should see the page load up.
-Ping away!
+To test try going to (insert whatever your IP address was here) ```10.0.0.123:8001``` from another computer's browser and you should see the page load up.
+If for whatever reason this doesn't work for you, it's possible you may need to tweak a few settings in your router.

+Enjoy!

 ## Built With